“Only France has a literary culture that elects the writer a spokesman and invests literature with such powers”(4).

 Clark adds to her thesis that “the public writers translated the private affairs of literature into the public arena of culture and society”.
 (126).
 She gives three examples of writers and their works from different eras who record the changes in the times: Voltaire, the philosophe; Hugo, the prophet; and Sartre, the intellectual hero.
 While Voltaire and Hugo became actively involved in politics and their society to make positive changes, Sartre chose to take a philosophical approach.
 He wrote against the bourgeois and the bourgeois reader(173).
 After returning from self-imposed exile, Hugo returns a national hero.
 Like Hugo, Voltaire a century before is honored with a street name and an internment in the Pantheon.

-In conclusion, as a great admirer of Voltaire, Victor Hugo, Balzac, I was fascinated by Clark’s descriptive details of these author’s works, their influence on French society and the different audiences that they appealed to from Voltaire’s pre-Revolution era to Hugo and Balzac’s post Revolution era.
+In conclusion, as an avid bibliophile of the writings of Voltaire, Victor Hugo, and Balzac, I was fascinated by Clark’s descriptive details of these author’s works, their influence on French society and the different audiences that they appealed to from Voltaire’s pre-Revolution era to Hugo and Balzac’s post Revolution era.
 Through Literary France, Clark provides a new understanding of the way literature has affected and should affect the French culture.

 Copyright 2017 by Robyn Lowrie.
 May be quoted in part or full only with attribution to Robyn Lowrie (www.frenchquest.com)

 Clark, Priscilla P. Literary France: The Making of a Culture.
 University of California Press, 1987.

 Voltaire, Francois-Marie Arouet de.
 Candide.
 The Norton Anthology of Word Masterpieces.
 The Western Tradition.
 Ed.
 Hugo, et al. 2nd ed.
 Vol. 1.
 New York: Norton, 1999.
 315-378.